About the Author

 An Author's Brief Tale

 I have always loved to read - a passion I imagine you share.
 My favorite genre (though many are enjoyable) is Fantasy, or Sci-Fi/Fantasy.
-Excited to write, I began my very first story at the age of five.
-It was quite the endeavor, as I had intended it to be a novel.
-Yet, I have difficulty bringing a story to a close, and never did finish that tale about Seca (a young foal in a wild herd of horses trying to avoid capture); my interests took a different turn as I grew older.
-(Though I have kept the manuscript - just in case.)
+Excited to write, I began my very first story at the age of five, adding to it and adding to it, until my interests took a different turn: fantasy.

-In writing "A Ray of Hope" in February 2000, I had created a new story and world I wanted to write about, and began fleshing this out.
+In February 2000, I wrote a short story called "A Ray of Hope" for a contest (and won).
+The new story and world in this composition intrigued me, and I began fleshing it out.
 Yet, at the end of my junior year in 2002, I wrote 2 sentences as a yearbook entry... and couldn't get them out of my mind.
 I transferred them to paper and just kept writing.
-This new tale became Queen of Thought, and I believe I finished its first draft circa 2009.
+This new tale became Queen of Thought (whose world incorporated some of my lore from "A Ray of Hope"), and I believe I finished the novel's first draft circa 2009.

-Until 2012, the bulk of my writing centered on fantasy (mostly focused on Queen of Thought), yet I felt God's pull to specifically write something I was thankful to Him for each day.
-I had battled depression and anxiety my whole life, and this seemed to be the avenue through which God shone His light.
-So, putting my fantasy writing on pause (excepting occasional jaunts), I began a blog called "A Thankful Heart."
-After over 500 thankful things written, I had to take a hiatus to care for my two children, but I still add to it!
+Until 2012, the bulk of my writing centered on fantasy (mostly focused on Queen of Thought).
+I had battled depression and anxiety my whole life, and I felt God's pull to specifically write something I was thankful to Him for each day.
+So, putting my fantasy writing on pause (excepting occasional jaunts), I began a blog called "A Thankful Heart.

-My first self-published book, in 2013, was "My Thankful Beginning ~ A Shift in Focus," a compilation of my first 100 thankful things into a devotional journal meant to aid others to experience the freedom and joy Christ bestowed on me through the practice of intentional thankfulness to Him.
+," which compiled my 100 thankful things into a devotional journal meant to aid others to experience the joy of Christ bestowed on me through the practice of intentional thankfulness to Him.
 I later decided to separate my fiction writing from my real-life writing, so I re-published the book under the name "Jen Kramer."
-Sorry if there was any confusion!